zhyever/Monocular-Depth-Estimation-Toolbox/README.md

 - **Apr.
 16, 2022**: Finish most of docs and provide all pre-trained parameters.
 Release codes about BTS, Adabins, DPT, SimIPU, and DepthFormer.
 Support KITTI, NYU-v2, SUN RGB-D(eval), and CityScapes.

 ## TODO
-- I will release codes of BinsFormer soon (Delaying).
+- I will release codes of BinsFormer soon (On going).
 - I would like to include self-supervised depth estimation methods, such as MonoDepth2.